Understanding the Role of Etching and Marking Fluids

 There is another fluid used in the etching/marking process once the image is on the metal.
 It may be tempting to wipe the mark with a clean rag and perhaps a cleaner thinking that is enough.
 Do not do this.
 Marking and etching of metal parts may solve the problem of tracking or identifying parts.
 Unfortunately, improper cleaning after the process can lead to another problem—corrosion.

 The process of etching and marking creates a change to the surface of a metal.
 Marking places an imprint on the metal’s surface while etching actually penetrates and removes surface material.
 Both actions cause a change in the metal.

 The process of imprinting a dark image on the metal’s surface or removing the surface layer by etching leaves behind contaminants.
 Some contaminants are visible while others are not.

-The mark or etching may look all right after cleaning.
-Unfortunately, cleaning alone will not always remove the residue left from creating the image.
-This residue contains the acids, base and salts from the electrolyte solution.
-The residue is not harmful the person applying it, but increases the possibility of corrosion if left on the metal.
+The mark or etching may look all right after wiping.
+Unfortunately, wiping alone will not always remove the residue left from creating the image.
+This residue contains acids, and salts from the electrolyte solution.
+The residue is not harmful to the person applying it but increases the possibility of corrosion if left on the metal.
 Removing the residue is easy when using a neutralizing fluid.